Fplayz/Hamada/README.md

 - <https://github.com/Fplayz>
 - Discord : !
 FplayzCraft#8873

-## Copyright and license
+## Copyright

-Code and documentation copyright 2021 the authors.
-Code released under the [MIT License](https://github.com/Fplayz/Hamada/blob/master/LICENSE).
+All in this repository is free to use.
+Just give me the credit at the code...